m-3-lab/giFBA/README.md

 CI runs the same suite on Python 3.10 and 3.13 with GLPK. `package/tests/golden_values.py` holds measured reference fluxes for the ten toy models — see `package/CLAUDE.md` for the project's contribution conventions if you're changing solver behavior.

+## AI Usage

+Parts of this repository — including portions of the code, tests, and this documentation — were drafted with the assistance of AI coding tools (Claude Code).
+All AI-assisted contributions are reviewed by the project maintainers, and the underlying scientific method, model validation, and numerical results (e.g. unit testing) are checked against expected biological/mathematical behavior rather than taken on faith from generated output.